Translating with the WordPress Connector

 Use the Type filter to display the content you wish to add to a new or existing job.
 See Posts and Pages regarding renaming an existing job, as well as authorizing the job.
 The same procedures apply.

 When using Bulk Submit, there may be a slight delay before content appears in Smartling.
+The WordPress Connector will only send selected content for translation/cloning, no related content will be sent.

 Include Visual Context with your Translation Request